tsunamishadow/bonusheroes/fortniteseasonx.md

 * Land at Tilted or Fatal Fields in (3) different matches
 * Deal (500) damage with Assault Rifels to opponents

-* Bonus Battle Star: Requires B.R.U.T.E Squad Loading Screen (3 Challenges).
-It can be found withthe clue on the right side of the loading screen.
+Bonus Battle Star: Requires Shootout at Sundown Loading Screen (3 Challenges).
+The clue is on the side of one of the buildings in the loading screen.

 Total Rewards: 40 Battle Stars, 3500 XP, Loading Screen

+### The Leftovers

+Time Limited: Ended on Thursday August 22nd @ 1PM UTC

+* Deal (250) damage with explosive weapons to opponents
+* (5) shotgun eliminations
+* Eliminate (20) members of the Horde at Retail Row
+* Outlast (150) Opponents in Duos or Squads mode
+* Use a Throwable Item in (3) different matches
+* Visit Paradise Palms and Lucky Landing in the same match
+* Search (7) chests at Salty Springs or Frosty Flights

+Bonus Battle Star: Requires The Leftovers Loading Screen (3 Challenges).
+The clue is on the side of the bus showing a unique location in the desert.

+Total Rewards: 40 Battle Stars, 3500 XP, Loading Screen

+### Junk Storm

+Time Limited: Ended on Thursday August 29nd @ 1PM UTC

+* Consume (5) glitched foraged items
+* Play (3) Arena matches
+* (2) Scoped Weapon Eliminations
+* Deal (500) headshot damage to opponents
+* Search chests in (3) different named locations in a single match
+* Land at Pressure Plant or Happy Hamlet in different matches
+* Deal (1000) damage to opponent's structures

+Bonus Battle Star: Requires Junk Storm Loading Screen (3 Challenges).
+The clue is coordinates on the wood block in the loading screen.

+Total Rewards: 40 Battle Stars, 3500 XP, Loading Screen

 ### Level-Headed

-Reach certain Seaon Levels with XP, note that this is NOT Battle Pass level, refer to the table above.
+Reach certain Seaon Levels with XP, note that this is NOT Battle Pass tiers, refer to the table above.

+* Reach Season Level 10
+* Reach Season Level 15
+* Reach Season Level 20
+* Reach Season Level 25
+* Reach Season Level 30
+* Reach Season Level 35
+* Reach Season Level 40
+* Reach Season Level 45
+* Reach Season Level 50
+* Reach Season Level 55
+* Reach Season Level 60
+* Reach Season Level 65

+Total Rewards: 2 Emotes, 9 Outfit Styles

 ### Road Trip